fostermadeco/fm-website-starter/README.md

 ## Browser Support

+With this setup CSS vendor prefixes are added automatically.
+Also you can safely use all Javascript ES2015 and ES2017 features.
+For newer features, consult the [ECMAScript compatibility table](https://kangax.github.io/compat-table/es2016plus/).

+The target browsers that are supported depend on the `browserslist` query provided.
+In this setup, this is set to `"last 1 version, > 1%"` (which includes IE11).

-Laravel Mix does not support use of a `.browserslistrc` file so browsers have to be specified in a couple of different places.
+Laravel Mix does not support use of a `.browserslistrc` file so the target browsers have to be specified in a couple of different places.

 **SCSS**

-For the sass autoprefixer, they are specified in `webpack.mix.js`.
+For the Sass autoprefixer, the `browserslist` is specified in `webpack.mix.js`.

 **JS**

-Mix supports ES2015 syntax out of the box with `mix.js`.
-This setup also add polyfills for use of ES2015+ methods and objects.
-This includes them all with the `useBuiltIns` option set to `entry` in the `.babelrc`.
-Consult this table to view [ES2015+ browser compatibility](https://kangax.github.io/compat-table/es6/).
+For the JS, the `browserslist` is specified in the `.babelrc`.
+It is located in the `targets` option in the `@babel/preset-env`.

+This setup includes polyfills for the targeted browsers.
+Polyfills are only included for new JS featured that are used in the codebase.
+See the `.babelrc` file and the `useBuiltIns` option which is set to `usage`.
+With `usage`, the polyfill does not need to be imported into the `main.js`.
+Note that `usage` is experimental, test your project in IE11.

 To get a list of which plugins and polyfills are added, add `"debug": true` to the `@babel/preset-env` options.

-**browserlist**
+**browserslist**

-Mix doesn't support using a `.browserslistrc`, but if you want to see which browsers are includes in a `browserlist` query string for the `targets` in `.babelrc`, run:
+To see which browsers are included in a `browserslist` query, run this one-off command in terminal:
 ```
 npx browserslist 'last 1 version, > 1%'
 ```

-More about how to specify which browsers should be included is here [browserlist](https://github.com/browserslist/browserslist).
+More about how to specify which browsers should be included is here [browserslist](https://github.com/browserslist/browserslist).

 ## Eslint and Prettier

 Uses FM's [Eslint and Prettier setup](https://github.com/fostermadeco/eslint-config-fostermade).

-## Package notes
+## Specific Package notes

 ### Font Awesome